YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 -----------------------------------

-When including modules as part of the seed, developers need to decide which modules are critical and understand what modules are available for Mojito applications.
-In theory, all YUI modules that are part of Mojito core, YUI core, and your own application are available to be used as part of the seed.
-You can also add non-core YUI modules to be part of the seed, but we recommend
-that you don't unless you have a strong reason to do so because the seed file should be as small as possible.
+When including modules as part of the seed, developers need to decide which modules are critical and understand what modules are available to Mojito applications.
+In theory, all YUI modules that are part of Mojito core, YUI core, and your application can be part of the seed.
+You can also add non-core YUI modules to be part of the seed, but we recommend that you don't unless you have a strong reason to do so because the seed file should be as small as possible.

 In addition, Mojito generates a few more virtual files (in memory, not actual physical files) that we will call *synthetic* modules, which you can also include in the ``seed``